 |Rice (raw, milled)||78.2||6.8||0.5||345||0.2||0.6||10||160||0.7|

-- Iron Iron helps our bodies make hemoglobin (for red blood cells) and myoglobin (for muscles), both of which help carry and store oxygen.
+Iron helps our bodies make haemoglobin (for red blood cells) and myoglobin (for muscles), both of which help carry and store oxygen.
 Iron also plays a role in many other routine bodily functions.

-- Phosphorus Another essential mineral, phosphorus is present in every cell in body, making up 1% of body weight.
-It’s main function is the formation of bones and teeth, but it’s also key to the synthesis of protein for cell repair, growth, and maintenance; for heartbeat regularity; and nerve conduction.
+Another essential mineral, phosphorus is present in every cell in the body, making up 1% of body weight.
+Its main function is the formation of bones and teeth, but it’s also key to the synthesis of protein for cell repair, growth, and maintenance; for heartbeat regularity; and nerve conduction.

-- Zinc The mineral zinc helps immune system fight off bacteria and viruses, and helps wounds heal.
+The mineral zinc helps immune system fight off bacteria and viruses and helps wounds heal.
 It also helps your body make proteins and DNA.
-Zinc is also essential to proper functioning of sense of taste and smell.
+Zinc is also essential to proper functioning of the sense of taste and smell.

-- B Vitamins B vitamins aid in making energy from the food we consume,maintaining healthy hair,skin and muscles,forming RBC’s.
+B vitamins aid in making energy from the food we consume, maintaining healthy hair,skin and muscles, forming RBC’s.

 Health benefits of millets: